NgZiXin/Orbital-6402/README.md

 ### Setting up the Back-end:

-1. Activate the virtualenv for your project.
+1. Create and activate a virtual environment for your project.
+(Note: In setting up your virtual environment, you may find this website useful: https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/)

 2. Install project dependencies: